adamniedzielski/cli-nerd.com/_posts/2016-09-25-applying-user-centered-design-to-errors.markdown

    ````

-Thanks to those languages, I'm now convinced that the way we deal with errors has a big impact on the quality of
+Thanks to these languages, I'm now convinced that the way we deal with errors has a huge impact on the quality of
 our programs.
 This implies that we can improve the quality of our programs by improving the quality of the errors
 that we raise and expose.

-To have our own errors match the quality of the *Elm* compiler, we need to focus on our users when designing them.
+To have our own errors match the quality of the *Elm* compiler, we need to focus on our users while designing them.

 ## Qualities of Well-Designed Errors